debutinfotechpvtltd/docker-pega8.8/README.md

   8. Once pega-web container up.
 You can access pega application with the url "http://127.0.0.1:8080/prweb"

 ## Note:- Pega-installer container will be exited state once everything configure which is expected and you can ignore it.

+## License
+This project is currently under development and is not yet licensed.